SUGGESTED AFTERCARE FOR ORAL PIERCINGS

 Rinse mouth with cleaning solution for 30 seconds after meals and at bedtime (4-5 times daily) during the entire healing period.
 Cleaning too often or with too strong a rinse can cause discoloration and irritation of your mouth and piercing.

-CLEANING INSTRUCTIONS FOR THE EXTERIOR OF LABRET (CHEEK AND LIP) PIERCINGS
+CLEANING INSTRUCTIONS FOR THE EXTERIOR OF LABRET (LIP) PIERCINGS

-- DRY by gently patting with clean, disposable paper products.
+• DRY by gently patting or blotting with clean, disposable paper products.
 Cloth towels can harbor bacteria and snag on jewelry, causing injury.

 WHAT IS NORMAL?